Naming places in Queensland

 - not segment roads into different localities except where it is unavoidable for very long roads (this does not include dividing a road along the centreline where that road has been identified as a distinguishable barrier suitable for a boundary).

-Some exceptions to these principles may sometimes be necessary, for example in areas with complex local government boundaries or in large areas such as forests, lakes and national parks.
+Some exceptions to these principles may sometimes be necessary, for example in areas with complex local government boundaries, localities in coastal or in large areas such as forests, lakes and national parks.

 Feature extents